tacahiroy/vim-colors-monotone/README.md

-# vim-colors-torch
+# vim-colors-useless
-The most useless colorscheme ever
+The most useless colorscheme ever as it is.